 If you are worried your new home won’t be ready on the date you have to move, or if you want to make some improvements before you move all your stuff in, you should consider putting your belongings in self storage for a couple of weeks.
 This way you’ll be able to redecorate without dodging boxes!

 Once you’ve moved into your home, its crucial to get the appliances checked by a gas safe registered engineer.
 CORGI HomePlan’s research uncovered that many home buyers don’t do the necessary safety checks and did not know that they can ask for a service record of all gas appliances in a home, including boilers, central heating, fires, cookers and portable heaters.
 Don’t just assume your appliances are safe.
 Get them checked.

 Moving into a new home doesn’t have to put your whole life in disarray.
 If you plan ahead and make sure to take care of the moving house things to do mentioned above, your move should be stress-free and pleasant.

 And remember, if you need to store some items while you’re getting your new house ready, we can help!
-We have more than 50 stores nationwide, like Access Self Storage Basingstoke and Access Self Storage Wandsworth, so there is sure to be one near your new home!
+We have 60 stores nationwide, like Access Self Storage Basingstoke and Access Self Storage Wandsworth, so there is sure to be one near your new home!